-By promoting energy efficiency, on the other hand, policymakers attempt to reduce the overall level of end-use consumption.
-Likely as a result of the high cost of energy in the region (and thus the stronger incentive to conserve), New England has been a national leader in energy efficiency.
+By promoting energy efficiency, on the other hand, policymakers attempt to reduce not just peak demand, but also the overall level of end-use consumption.
+Likely as a result of the high cost of energy in the region (and thus a stronger incentive to conserve), New England has been a national leader in energy efficiency.
 The American Council for an Energy-Efficient Economy reports that New England far outranks the other Census regions in government spending on energy efficiency programs, both per capita and as a percentage of total utility revenue.
-Four of the six New England states are in the top ten on both measures, and all six are in the top 20.15 It appears that the region's investment in programs such as increasing appliance efficiency standards, upgrading building energy codes, and providing tax incentives for energy-efficient products and practices is paying off.16 For example, the northeastern United States is the most efficient of the four major U.S. regions in terms of Btus of energy used per square foot of residential space, even after adjusting for unusual regional weather patterns.17
+Four of the six New England states are in the top 10 on both measures, and all six are in the top 20.

+It appears that the region's investments in programs such as increasing appliance efficiency standards, upgrading building energy codes, and providing tax incentives for energy-efficient products and practices are paying off.
+For example, the northeastern United States is the most efficient of the four major U.S. regions in terms of Btus of energy used per square foot of residential space, even after adjusting for unusual regional weather patterns.